roku674/landbruget.dk/backend/README.md

 [DuckDB](https://duckdb.org/docs/stable/) and [Ibis](https://ibis-project.org/) should be preferred to process the data, instead of shapely, pandas and geopandas (where possible).

 ### Storage
-- In prod environment, Silver layer data should be kept in prod in Postgres databases (or PostGIS where necessary).
+- In prod environment, Silver layer data should be kept in prod in GCS.
 - In dev environment, it should be stored locally in Parquet/Geoparquet.
 - Nested data should be kept in separate tables.
 - Each Silver layer dataset should be stored under its own folder in the Processed folder with a folder name in English that clearly reflects the data content, and a date for the processing.